smapiot/piral/src/converters/piral-single-spa/README.md

 ### `fromSingleSpa()`

-Transforms a standard single-spa component / microfrontend into a component that can be used in Piral, essentially wrapping it with a reference to the corresponding converter.
+Transforms a standard single-spa component/microfrontend into a component that can be used in Piral, essentially wrapping it with a reference to the corresponding converter.

 ## Usage